| |

 Designed by Freepik.

-Professional and Family Caregiving FAQ
+Family and Professional Caregiving FAQ

-1. What is National Nurses Week?
+What is National Nurses Week?

-2. Can family caregivers really learn skills from professional nurses?
+Can family caregivers really learn skills from professional nurses?

-3. What’s the best way to ask for help as a family caregiver?
+What’s the best way to ask for help as a family caregiver?

 Start by being specific.
 For example, instead of saying, “I need help,” try, “Can you sit with Mom for an hour on Saturday so I can rest?”
+Specific requests are easier for others to say yes to.

-4. What if I feel guilty taking a break?
+What if I feel guilty taking a break?

-5. How can I stay organized like nurses do?
+How can I stay organized like nurses do?

 Let us know in the comments how you’ve been inspired by a nurse, or how you use these tips in your caregiving!